carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 > > the local computer: they are completely separate systems!
 > {: .solution}
 {: .discussion}

+## Look Around the Rest of the System

 Most high-performance computing systems run the Linux operating system, which is built around the UNIX [Filesystem Hierarchy Standard][fshs].
 Instead of